-- These movements have either made some aspect of Islam or some worldly objective for Muslims as their foundation.
-But Jamaat movement would be for Islam as its whole. - The organisational structure in them is along the lines of different worldly associations and parties but Jamaat movement would be followed the model of Prophet's first organisation in its organisational matters. - 3.
-All kinds of people were recruited in them on the assumption that since they were born in the Muslim community, they would be Muslims and the result was that from members to associates to leaders a majority of people who entered the administration of these Jamaats were neither of reliable character nor capable of shouldering any responsibility.
-But Jamaat organisation will take only those Muslims who accept Islam by the consciousness of all the requisites, corollaries and consequences of such act and fulfill at least the basic requirements of Islam. - 4.
-The other Muslim movements are focused only on India and the Indian Muslim community.
+These movements have either made some aspect of Islam or some worldly objective for Muslims as their foundation.
+But Jamaat movement would be for the Islam in its whole.

+- 2) The organisational structure in them is along the lines of different worldly associations and parties but Jamaat movement would be followed the model of Prophet's first organisation in its organisational matters. - 3) All kinds of people were recruited in them on the assumption that since they were born in the Muslim community, they would be Muslims and the result was that from members to associates to leaders a majority of people who entered the administration of these Jamaats were neither of reliable character nor capable of shouldering any responsibility.
+But Jamaat organisation will take only those Muslims who accept the Islam by consciousness of all the requisites, corollaries and consequences of such act and fulfil at least the basic requirements of Islam. - 4) The other Muslim movements are focussed only India and the Indian Muslim community.
 Those who have broadened their vision extend it up to Muslims of the world.
 Thus these movements remain confined to the Muslim community and their interests also remained confined to the problems related to the Muslims.
-Amongst the activities they do there is nothing that would appeal to non-Muslims and in fact, most of them have become a hurdle in the way of non-Muslims coming towards Islam.
-But Jamaat organisation will engulf all Humans in its sphere of activity.
+Amongst the activities they do there is nothing that would appeal to non-Muslims and in fact most of them have become a hurdle in the way of non-Muslims coming towards Islam.
+But Jamaat organisation will engulf all Humans in its sphere of activity11.